-František Chaloupka is a composer born in Czechoslovakia in 1981.
-He composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, operas or multimedia works.
-He is also sought out as an orchestrator, arranger and guitar player.
-He has a daughter named Viola.
+František Chaloupka (born in former Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, opera and multimedia works.

 After finishing his studies of composition at the Janáček conservatory in Ostrava he went on to study a degree in Composition in the class of Martin Smolka at Janáček Academy of Music and Performing Arts in Brno in 2004 where he has finished his PhD. in composition in 2014.
-In 2006 he was also studying at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
-From 2012 he studied at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in 2013.
+In 2006 he was studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
+In 2012 he studied composition at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in Los Angeles in 2013.

 In April 2011 he founded Dunami Ensemble and performed his opera-installation Eve and Lilith at NODO festival New Opera Days of Ostrava 2012.
 Ensemble consist of recognized Czech jazz, classical and experimental music players composers and improvisators.
 In 2016 Dunami Ensemble performed another opera-installation composed by Chaloupka called Chata v Jezerní kotlině at festival Music Olomouc.
 The piece is scored for saxophone quartett and two boy sopranos.